Day 1 You'll See:

 This fantastic 3-Day discovery campaign marches you and your young patriots around to some of Boston’s most popular historic attractions!
 You’ll hit the Freedom Trail, cruise beautiful Boston Harbor at sunset, trip the lantern light fantastic with the restless spirits of Burial Hill, step aboard “Mayflower II”, stop by Paul Revere’s home, experience the American Revolution firsthand at Minuteman National Park - and more.

 Concord, Massachusetts boasts a long, rich American history.
 It was the site of the first battle in the American Revolution and the home of celebrated wordsmiths Henry Thoreau, Ralph Waldo Emerson, and Louisa May Alcott.
-At the Concord Museum, home to one of the oldest and most cherished collections of Americana in the country, the city’s role as a cultural center is celebrated throughout, in its ever-changing exhibits, in its galleries housing relevant displays of intriguing artifacts and in its carefully and authentically furnished period rooms.
+At the Concord Museum, home to one of the oldest and most cherished collections of Americana in the country, the city’s role as a cultural center is celebrated throughout, in its ever-changing exhibits, in its galleries housing relevant displays of intriguing artifacts and in its care and authentically furnished period rooms.
 Here, as you browse myriad Colonial memorabilia, you’ll discover one of Paul Revere’s lanterns from the famous North Church tower, authentic weapons from the American Revolution and the contents of Thoreau’s Walden Pond house; you’ll even see Emerson’s study.
 A visit to the Concord Museum is the perfect way to kick off your group’s Pilgrims and Patriots Tour!

 Minuteman National Historic Park